KundanKarna/Retails-Sales-Analysis-project-using-Power-BI/README.md

 📊 Outcome

 This project provides valuable experience in designing business-focused dashboards and working with real-world data integration scenarios.
-It’s ideal for anyone looking to build a strong portfolio in data analytics using Power BI.
+It’s ideal for anyone looking to build a strong portfolio in data analytics using Power BI. also there is file Full project process details with screenshot in folder Retail Sales Analysis using Power BI .